 We all come into this world a blank canvas.
 As we age and experience life, our mental picture slowly gets filled in.
 Precious memories splash colour across our minds and expand our way of thinking.
-Emotions are discovered through our innate abilities and the external world we’re surrounded by.
-What makes us “happy” is an accumulation of internal reactions and the way they respond to our environmental teachings.
+Emotions are discovered through our innate abilities and the external world we’re surrounded by, and what makes us “happy” is an accumulation of internal reactions and the way they respond to our environmental teachings.
 This is why no two people are the same.
 This is why different religions exist, different perspectives on the same situation, and why sometimes it’s impossible to see eye to eye.

-This has a flip-side, which can prove good and bad.
+This does have a flip-side though, which can prove both good and bad.
 That being, emotions can be manipulated, or moulded.
-But first, we have to see reason for us to change the way we react to things and the way we see things.
+However, first, we have to see a reason for us to change the way we react to things and the way we see things.
 There is nothing concrete about emotions.
-The only thing we ever have in our power is the ability to “control”.
-But if we are a slave to our own biology, and our canvas is no longer blank, then a lot of strength and belief needs to be mustered in order to save ourselves from ourselves.
+The only thing we ever have in our power is the ability to “control.”
+But if we are a slave to our own biology and our canvas is no longer blank, then a lot of strength and belief needs to be mustered in order to save ourselves from ourselves.

 Sometimes we have to agree to disagree.